uxmal/reko/README.md

 unless you've added that to your global PATH.
 Installing CMake externally allows you to add it to PATH during the installation.

-**NOTE**: there is an issue in certain version of Visual Studio that can manifest itself when loading the project.
+**NOTE**: there is an issue in certain versions of Visual Studio that can manifest itself when loading the project.
 You'll notice it if Visual Studio is stuck "Running Background Tasks" and won't let you build the project.
 A workaround is to right click the "NativeProxy" project in the solution explorer and choose "Unload Project".
 The project will then be able to load and build correctly.
-This issue doesn't occur when building from the command line
+This issue doesn't occur when building from the command line.

 ### How do I start Reko?

-The solution folder `Drivers` contains the executables that act as user interfaces: the directory `WindowsDecompiler` contains the GUI client for Windows users; `CmdLine` is a command line driver.
+The solution folder `Drivers` contains the executables that act as user interfaces.
+The subdirectory `WindowsDecompiler` contains the GUI client for the Windows Forms user interface.
+The subdirectory `AvaloniaShell` contains the GUI client for the cross-platform [Avalonia](https://avaloniaui.net/) user interface (still under construction). `CmdLine` is a command line driver.

 ## Recent versions

-See NEWS.md for the change log.
+See the [release log](https://github.com/uxmal/reko/releases) for the latest releases.